opensearch-project/data-prepper/data-prepper-plugins/key-value-processor/README.md

   * While `recursive` is `true`, `remove_brackets` cannot also be `true`.
   * While `recursive` is `true`, `skip_duplicate_values` will always be `true`.
   * While `recursive` is `true`, `whitespace` will always be `"strict"`.
+* `overwrite_if_destination_exists` - Specify whether to overwrite existing fields if there are key conflicts when writing parsed fields to the event.
+  * Default: `true`

 ## Developer Guide
 This plugin is compatible with Java 14.
 See